-Faustino Rioja: Whilst remaining the second largest rioja brand in the UK, Faustino continued to face the drop of volumes in Spanish wine market, but also due to implementation of changes in the promotional strategy within the largest account ASDA where a new type of approach pulled consumers to the category, but not to the brand - a fate shared by the leading competitive brand.
+Faustino Rioja: Whilst remaining the second largest rioja brand in the UK, Faustino continued to face the drop of volumes in 2019.
+In part this was a reflection of the overall decline in Spanish wine market, but also due to implementation of changes in the promotional strategy within the largest account ASDA where a new type of approach pulled consumers to the category, but not to the brand - a fate shared by the leading competitive brand.